aetperf/Testing_Against_DBs/README.rst

 =======

-    Add a short description here!

-A longer description of your project goes here...
+    Trying out GitHub Actions for Testing Against Databases

 .. _pyscaffold-notes:

     Note
     ====

     This project has been set up using PyScaffold 4.3.1.
 For details and usage information on PyScaffold see https://pyscaffold.org/.